MaksimLozovskii/DotaProMatchBot/README.md

 - All Matches

 ## TO-DO
-- Fix the bug with matches shows twice
+- Fix the bug with matches shown twice